 SARAH-JAYNE BLAKEMORE is a Royal Society University Research Fellow and Professor of Cognitive Neuroscience at UCL.
-She is Leader of the Developmental Cognitive Neuroscience Group at the Institute of Cognitive Neuroscience.
-Her group's research focuses on the development of social cognition and executive function in the typically developing adolescent brain.
+She is Leader of the Developmental Cognitive Neuroscience Group at the Institute of Cognitive Neuroscience where her group's research focuses on the development of social cognition and decision making in the typically developing adolescent brain.

-Sarah-Jayne is actively involved in Public Engagement with Science: she frequently gives public lectures and talks at schools, has worked with the Select Committee for Education, and acted as scientific consultant on the BBC series The Human Mind in 2003.
-Sarah-Jayne has an interest in the links between neuroscience and education.
+Blakemore is actively involved in Public Engagement with Science.
+She frequently gives public lectures and talks at schools, has worked with the Select Committee for Education, acted as scientific consultant on the BBC series The Human Mind and gave a talk at TEDGlobal 2012.
 She co-authored a book with Professor Uta Frith called The Learning Brain: Lessons for Education.
-She sits on the Royal Society BrainWaves working group for neuroscience, education and lifelong learning and the the Royal Society Vision for Science and Mathematics Education 5-19 Committee.
+She sat on the Royal Society BrainWaves working group for neuroscience, education and lifelong learning and the Royal Society Vision Committee for Science and Mathematics Education.